Taihoku Prefecture

-Taihoku Prefecture (台北州; Taihoku-shū) was an administrative division of Taiwan created in 1920, during Japanese rule.
+Taihoku Prefecture (臺北州; Taihoku-shū) was an administrative division of Taiwan created in 1920, during Japanese rule.
 The prefecture consisted of modern-day Keelung, New Taipei City, Taipei and Yilan County.
 Its government office, which is now occupied by the Control Yuan of Taiwan, was in Taihoku City (modern-day Taipei).

 Population

 Population statistics of permanent residents in Taihoku Prefecture in 1941:

 Administrative divisions

 Cities and districts

 There were 3 cities and 9 districts under Taihoku Prefecture.

 All of the cities (市 shi) name in Chinese characters is carried from Japanese to Chinese.